vudayani/spring-ai-mcp-workshop/README.md

 *   "What are the recent activities in the `spring-projects/spring-ai` repository?"
 *   "Who is on call for support today?"
-*   "Summarize the recent GitHub activity and notify the on-call person on Slack."

 You can find the complete code for this workshop in this GitHub repository.